Dean: John W. McCoy

 Regular admission may be granted when the applicant meets all admission requirements, including program-specific requirements.
 Individuals who lack a general graduate or program-specific requirement may be considered for provisional admission on an individual basis.
 In terms of GPA, individuals with an overall undergraduate grade point average of less than 3.25 may be considered for provisional admission if the grade point average of their upper division (300- and 400-level) courses exceeds a 2.75.
 Provisional acceptance may not extend beyond 9 credit hours, and is not extended to international students.

 Transfer students seeking admission to a graduate program in the School of Education and Psychology may be granted provisional status if their incoming graduate GPA meets the minimum criterion of 3.00.
-Regular admission status may be granted upon successful completion of six hours in the area of emphasis (with a 3.00 GPA and with no grade lower than a B-) and upon recommendation of the emphasis coordinator.
+Regular admission status may be granted upon successful completion of six hours in the area of emphasis (with a 3.00 average GPA and with no grade lower than a B-) and upon recommendation of the emphasis coordinator.

 Admission to Candidacy